maryambkhan/cpnt200-achivement1/README.md

   - Created a repo`cpnt200-achievement1`
   - Added a README file and licence
+  - Added word doc and images in assest folder
   - The client requirement is `Product Photography Page`
   - Took screencaps of components
   - Including: